DocLens: Multi-aspect Fine-grained Evaluation for Medical Text Generation: Evaluation Framework of

-\textbf{Citation precision}: We also calculate the citation precision for each citation (0 or 1) and average over all citations in the output.
-If a sentence can be supported by its citations, the citations pertinent to this sentence will have citation precision = 1, and other irrelevant citations will have citation precision = 0.
-For instance, in \autoref{fig:eval_pipeline}, the output sentence cites [21][22][23], but only [21] and [22] are pertinent to the output.
-So [21] and [22] will have citation precision = 1 and [23] will have citation precision = 0.
-If a sentence cannot be entailed by its citations, we set citation precision = 0 for all its citations.
+For instance, in \autoref{fig:eval_pipeline}, the output statement cites conversational turns ``\texttt{[21][22][23]}'' in the input, but only \texttt{[21]} and \texttt{[22]} are pertinent to the output.
+So \texttt{[21]} and \texttt{[22]} will have citation precision $= 1$ and \texttt{[23]} will have citation precision $= 0$.
+We define the citation precision of the whole output as the average precision of all its citations.

-In contrast to ALCE, which leaves one citation out at a time and verifies if the entailment relation still satisfies, we prompt GPT-4 in a single call to generate all citation numbers that support the output sentence.
-We have observed that this method performs on par with the leave-one-out strategy while significantly accelerating the evaluation speed.
-The exact prompt is provided in the Appendix.
-Citation recall and precision correspond to the "Input$\Rightarrow$Output" relation in Section \ref{sec:entailment}.